 Ranked as Secure in British Columbia; Apparently Secure in Alberta, Saskatchewan, Ontario, and New Brunswick; and Vulnerable in Manitoba.
 The Convergent Lady Beetle has not been ranked in the United States.

 Convergent Lady Beetles will congregate along lake shores, especially in the spring and fall.

-You can find more information about Convergent Lady Beetles on their iNaturalist Species Account and Bug Guide info page.
+You can find more information about Convergent Lady Beetles using the following links:

-Visit the iNaturalist Observation Map to find out where Convergent Lady Beetles have been seen in Vermont.
+Visit the iNaturalist Observation Map and Occurrence Records to find out where Convergent Lady Beetles have been seen in Vermont.